SonarSource/sonar-html/README.md

     mvn clean verify

+To generate coverage while running the tests, execute this command:

+    mvn clean verify -Pcoverage -Dmaven.test.redirectTestOutputToFile=false

+Then find the coverage report in `sonar-html-plugin/target/site/jacoco/index.html`.

 ### Integration Tests

 By default, Integration Tests (ITs) are skipped during build.
 If you want to run them, you need first to retrieve the related projects which are used as input: